wladradchenko/wunjo.wladradchenko.ru/README.md

 pip install -r requirements.txt
 ```

-Attention!
-The first time you run video synthesis, models will be downloaded in .wunja/talker/checkpoints and .wunja/talker/gfpgan in size 5GB.
-This may take a long time.

 Go to portable folder

 ```
 cd portable
 ```

 Run:

 ```
 briefcase dev
 ```

+At the first start, automatic translation into the selected language will be performed, it may take some time.
 Additionally, you can create a build:

 ```
 briefcase build
 ```